 - Mobility may be affected if there is significant proximal weakness.
 There may be difficulty ascending/descending stairs or walking with severe proximal weakness.

-- Self-care may be affected by proximal upper extremity weakness and may include difficulty performing grooming and feeding self.
+- Self-care may be affected by proximal upper extremity weakness and may include difficulty performing grooming, dressing and feeding self.4

-The diagnosis of a toxic myopathy is a diagnosis of exclusion.7
+The diagnosis of a toxic myopathy is a diagnosis of exclusion.12

 - Symptomatic myopathy includes all statin-associated muscle complaints, such as muscle pain in proximal large muscle groups, weakness, and cramps in small muscles in the hands and feet.1, 5

 - CK levels are typically normal in the early stages.
 For statin myopathy, the National Lipid Association has proposed definitions based on the presence of muscle symptoms and degree of CK elevation:

 - moderate (>10 but <50 times the ULN)